alice-doc/alice-analysis-tutorial/rivet/rivet-in-alice.md

 ```bash
 alienv list
 ```
-Now you have all the rivet tools (rivet, rivet-buildplugin, ...) available.
+Now you have all the rivet tools (rivet, rivet-build, ...) available.
 To list the available analyses (those distributed with the used version of Rivet), you can use:
 ```bash
 rivet --list-analyses
 rivet --list-analyses ALICE_